VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

    1. DataVac - No more using, and running out of, canned air!
    2. Autoranging, decent multi-meter - Fast componet identification, just nicer to use
-   3. Rigol DS1054Z - Ha4kz to unlock features, 10000x nicer than the $20 arduino scopes
+   3. Rigol DS1054Z - Ha4kz to unlock features, 10000x nicer than the $20 Arduino scopes
-   4. DSLogic Logic Analyzer - I don't even use it that much, but it's so much nicer than those dirt cheap 8 channel Salae clones or the slightly more expenive 16 channel clones.
+   4. DSLogic Logic Analyzer - I don't even use it that much, but it's so much nicer than those dirt cheap 8 channel Salae clones or the slightly more expensive 16 channel clones.

 6. Steam Controller